Mohammed-Khamis99/AWS-Projects/README.md

 Now we can trigger our lambda function through an API call
 ## Integrating DynamoDB for Result Storage
 This section outlines how to store calculation results in a DynamoDB database and retrieve them in the user interface.
-1. Create a DynamoDB Table
+1. Create a DynamoDB Table.
 •	Navigate to the DynamoDB service and create a new table.
 •	Name your table appropriately (e.g., FunWithMathResults).
 •	Define the table schema with attributes to store relevant data.
 Here's a suggestion:.